-- If a student wishes to appeal a grade or academic decision, he/she must first meet with the faculty member to discuss his/her grievance, or with his/her advisor in the case of change of academic status. - If the student and faculty member do not come to a satisfactory agreement, the student may appeal to the Vice President for Academic Affairs. - 3.
-If the student chooses to appeal to the Vice President, a written request (which includes a brief summary of the grievance) must be submitted.
-The Vice President will review the appeal and make a recommendation within three working days to the President.
-Within three working days after receiving the Vice President's recommendation, the President shall render a decision. - Should the student wish to pursue the matter further, the student may appeal to the President, who may choose, upon his/her discretion, to refer the complaint to an academic appeals committee or uphold the findings.
-If the President chooses to refer the complaint, an academic appeals committee composed of three full time faculty members and two students will be appointed.
-The President will appoint one of the faculty members to chair the hearing.
-The members of this committee must have no vested interest in the matter. - 5.
-The academic appeals committee has the responsibility of hearing

-- the grievance and reviewing the evidence.
-The hearing will take place within 10 working days following the student's request for a hearing.
-A verbatim record, such as a tape recording, will be made of all hearings.
+- If a student wishes to appeal a grade or academic decision, he/she must first meet with the faculty member to discuss his/her grievance, or with his/her advisor in the case of change of academic status. - If the student and faculty member do not come to a satisfactory agreement, the student may appeal to the Dean for Academic Affairs. - In the student chooses to appeal to the Dean of Academic Affairs, a written request (which includes a brief summary of the grievance) must be submitted.
+The Dean of Academic Affairs will review the appeal and make a decision within three working days. - 4.
+Should the student with to pursue the matter further, the student may appeal to the Vice President for Academic Affairs, who may choose, upon his/her discretion, to refer the complain to an academic appeals committee or uphold the findings.
+If the Vice President chooses to refer the complaint, an academic appeals committee composed of three full time faculty members and two students will be appointed. - 5.
+The Vice President for Academic Affairs will appoint one of the faculty members to chair the hearing.
+The members of this committee must have no vested interest in the matter. - 6.
+The academic appeals committee has the responsibility of hearing the grievance and reviewing the evidence.
+The hearing will take place within 10 working days following the student's request for a hearing. - A verbatim record, such as a tape recording, will be made of all hearings.
 This record remains the property of the college.
-Within one working day following the hearing, the committee will submit (in writing) its recommendation to the President. - The President will render a decision on the case.
+Within one working day following the hearing, the committee will submit (in writing) its recommendation to the Vice President for Academic Affairs.

+8. The Vice President for Academic Affairs will render a decision on the case.
 The President will then inform (in writing) all parties involved of his decision within three working days of the receipt of the academic appeals committee's recommendation.